AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/new-baseline-migration-faq.md

 ---
 # New Baseline migration FAQ

-## Overview

 This FAQ addresses common questions related to New Baseline  migration, behavior changes, migration considerations, and expected outcomes when upgrading to the New Baseline model.

-### Does baseline migration create new baselines for all versions of a map?
+## Does baseline migration create new baselines for all versions of a map?

 No, the migration process creates new baselines only for the **current working copy** of the map.
 Baselines associated with other working copies are not included in the migration.

-### What happens when a user reverts to a previous version of a map?
+## What happens when a user reverts to a previous version of a map?

 When a previous version of a map is restored or accessed, the baselines associated with that version are automatically migrated to the new baseline model by an asynchronous migration process.

-### Are invalid references migrated to the new baseline?
+## Are invalid references migrated to the new baseline?

 No, invalid references are skipped during migration to maintain baseline consistency and ensure the reliability of the migrated baseline.

-### Are reltable references included in the new baseline model?
+## Are reltable references included in the new baseline model?

 No, references originating from **reltable** elements are excluded from baseline resolution, consistent with the behavior of the legacy baseline model.

-### How are DIRECT references handled in New Baseline?
+## How are DIRECT references handled in New Baseline?

 In the New Baseline model, the direct map references are explicitly classified as **DIRECT** references.
 During migration and baseline resolution, these references are given the highest precedence and are resolved before all other reference types.

-### Are `scope="peer"` references included in the baseline?
+## Are `scope="peer"` references included in the baseline?

 No, references with `scope="peer"` are not included in the baseline model.
 Excluding these references improves publishing performance and avoids unnecessary dependency resolution.

-### Can baselines still be managed from the Map Dashboard?
+## Can baselines still be managed from the Map Dashboard?

 No, the baseline management is supported only from the **Map Console** in New Baseline.Creating and managing baselines from the **Map Dashboard** is not supported.

-### Is any precaution required during migration?
+## Is any precaution required during migration?

 Yes, baseline modifications should be avoided while a migration is in progress, particularly in working copies.
 Making changes to baselines during migration can lead to migration failures and may leave baselines in an inconsistent state.

-### What happens if versions are missing after migration?
+## What happens if versions are missing after migration?

 Some baselines may need to be rebuilt after migration if the versions referenced by those baselines are no longer available or accessible.

-### What are the key benefits of migrating to the new baseline?
+## What are the key benefits of migrating to the new baseline?

 The New Baseline model provides several improvements, including: